ThaYoung1/com.thayoung1.strava/README.md

 ## Start flows on Strava events
 This App makes it possible to receive Webhook events originating from Strava as described on https://developers.strava.com/docs/webhooks/.
 The Webhook will be called by Strava upon Strava activity creation, change or deletion.
-Strava also calls the webhook when an athlete has revoked access to the Strava API Application you have created.

 ## Setup
 Setup consist out of three steps;